Animals

 Extracapsular repair -Lateral Fabellar technique (Nylon Band Technique)

 A heavy nylon material is tied from the lateral flabella to the tibial crest, to stabilize the joint.
 When the scar tissues forms over the nylon, it will stabilize it even further.
 The success rate after surgery is about 85% of the dogs will show significant improvement.
-However, 50% of the dogs after surgery will still show some signs of lameness, either mild or only after heavy activity while the other 50% will regain completely normal function of their limb.
+However, 50% of the dogs after pet orthopedic surgery will still show some signs of lameness, either mild or only after heavy activity.
+The other 50% will regain completely normal function of their limb.

 TPLO Surgery

 It’s extremely common for dogs, especially older and overweight dogs, to rupture their cranial cruciate ligaments (CCL).
 This ligament is found in the knee and its human equivalent is the anterior cruciate ligament, or ACL.
 When a dog ruptures this ligament, their knee joint becomes unstable and they can no longer walk on the affected limb.
-Because CCL tears cause such significant mobility issues for pets, it’s important to get these injuries treated as quickly as possible.
+Because CCL tears cause such significant mobility issues for pets, it’s important to get these injuries treated right away.
+TPLOs are one of the many pet orthopedic surgery services that we routinely offer.

-East Padden has partnered with SawTooth Specialty Surgery Services to provide the TPLO (Tibial Plateau Leveling Osteotomy) procedure here in Vancouver Washington.
-The TPLO method of CCL repair procedure rearranges the bones of the knee joint to eliminate the need for the CCL.
+East Padden has partnered with SawTooth Specialty Surgery Services to provide the TPLO (Tibial Plateau Leveling Osteotomy) procedure.
+The TPLO method rearranges the bones of the knee joint to eliminate the need for the CCL.
 The cut is made in the weight-bearing portion of the tibia, so this surgery requires more postoperative recovery time and rehabilitation.
-However, research shows that dogs return to weight bearing faster, regain muscle mass better, and have less arthritis long term compared to other procedures offered in our area.
+However, research shows that dogs return to weight bearing faster, regain muscle mass better, and have less arthritis long term compared to other procedures.

 For more information on orthopedic surgeries performed at East Padden Animal Hospital, give us a call at 360-892-1500.